nadavmatalon/great_book_of_walkthroughs/README.md

 <p>Taking the first steps in any new development domain - be it Ruby, Javascript or Ruby
 on Rails - is often the hardest part.
-Walkthroughs are a great way to facilitate the transition from this initial (clueless) phase to a more productive & efficient level of competance.</p>
+Walkthroughs are a great way to facilitate the transition from this initial (clueless) phase to a more productive &amp; efficient level of competance.</p>

 <p>So, here's the big idea in a nutshell: rather than having each of us spending hours
 poring over every available the screen-casts, skimming through countless websites, while